-For an A Level pathway a minimum of 5 GCSEs at Grade 5 or above (or level 2 Merit or above) including English at a minimum of Grade 5 and Maths at a minimum of Grade 5 and additionally meet the individual subjects' entry requirements.
+For an A Level pathway: a minimum of 5 GCSEs at Grade 5 or above (or level 2 Merit or above) including English and Maths and additionally meet the individual subjects' entry requirements.

-For a Vocational pathway a minimum of 5 GCSEs at Grade 4 or above (or level 2 Merit or above) including English at a minimum of Grade 4 and Maths at a minimum of Grade 4 and additionally meet the individual subjects' entry requirements.
+For a Vocational pathway: a minimum of 5 GCSEs at Grade 4 or above (or level 2 Pass or above) including English and Maths and additionally meet the individual subjects' entry requirements.